 There are a huge amount of aftermarket stocks available for Ruger 10/22’s.
 Some of them are excellent, the polymer version from Magpul and others are tactical models aimed at making the Ruger 10/22 almost like a rimfire AR 15.
 These can get expensive fast, and rarely offer an upgrade over a model offered from the factory by Ruger.

 If at all possible, buy the model that you want from Ruger rather than buying a stock rifle and trying to change it with an aftermarket set up.

 How to Mount a Scope on a Ruger 10/22?

-Zeroing a riflescope on a 10/22 is rather straight forward process but here’s a quick video that shows how to mount a scope on Ruger 10/22:
+Zeroing a riflescope on a 10/22 is a rather straight forward process but here’s a quick video that shows how to mount a scope on Ruger 10/22:

 There’s never been a better time to buy an optic for rimfire rifle.
 There are more models of the Ruger 10/22 on the market available for you to buy than ever before, combined with the most amount of options for riflescopes.
-There’s no reason not to have the perfect rifle an optic combination for the job you have in mind.
+There’s no reason not to have the perfect rifle and optic combination for the job you have in mind.

 Whether it’s target shooting, long-range small game hunting, or just plinking around and shooting tin cans, there is a rifle and scope out there for you.
-Make sure you read the reviews of riflescopes you have in mind for your Ruger 10/22 for you buy it.
+Make sure you read the reviews of riflescopes you have in mind for your Ruger 10/22 before you buy it.

 Above all else though, get your hands on some cheap .22lr ammo and go out and get shooting!
 The best scope for Ruger 10/22 in the world isn't going to do you any good in your gun safe.